In this guide

 It’s worth comparing interest rates and conditions for SMSF loans, as these can vary considerably.

-Step 6: Prepare a contract of sale
+Step 6: Prepare or review a contract of sale

 If you enter into a contract of sale to purchase a commercial property, ensure the contract states the purchaser is the trustee of the bare trust.
-(Some states require the name of both the bare trustee and SMSF to be listed.)
+Some states require the name of both the bare trustee and SMSF to be listed.

 Step 7: Submit a loan application

-Organising an SMSF loan can take time, as you will be required to submit detailed documentation and the lender will carefully assess this before offering a loan facility.
+Organising an SMSF loan can take time, as you will be required to submit detailed documentation, and the lender will carefully assess this before offering a loan facility.

 Most lenders require copies of the trust deeds for both the SMSF and bare trust, tax returns for the SMSF, evidence of the rental income and a full copy of the proposed contract of sale.

-They may also check the financial position of fund members, or require proof of their income, if future super contributions will be required to help top-up the loan repayments.
+They may also check the financial position of fund members, or require proof of their income, if future super contributions will be required to help top up the loan repayments.

 Step 8: Purchase the property